yxmauw/CodeWars/6 kyu/Rectangle into Squares/README.md

 __You will be given two dimensions__

 1. a positive integer length
-1. a positive integer width
+1. a positive integer width \n
 You will return a collection or a string (depending on the language; Shell bash, PowerShell, Pascal and Fortran return a string) with the size of each of the squares.

 ## Examples in general form: